nextstrain/narratives/ebola_bdbv_drc-uganda-2026_2026-08-XX.md

 However, the clustering of several sequences from Nizi is consistent with local transmission and the high number of cases observed in this region.

 # [Shifting centers of transmission](https://nextstrain.org/ebola/bdbv-drc-uganda-2026@2026-08-19?d=tree&f_location=Nia%20Nia&p=full)
-As cases have begun to decrease slightly in Mangwalu, Rwampara, Bunia, and Nizi, transmission is increasing in other regions, such as Nia-Nia.
+Cases have begun to decrease slightly in Mangwalu, Rwampara, Bunia, and Nizi, but transmission is increasing in other regions, such as Nia-Nia.
 Here we can see clusters of cases in Nia-Nia suggesting this transmission began in mid to late June.

 # [Limited local transmission in Uganda](https://nextstrain.org/ebola/bdbv-drc-uganda-2026@2026-08-19?c=country&d=tree&f_country=Uganda&p=full)